todc/todc-bootstrap/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Tell us about a bug you may have identified in Bootstrap.
+about: Tell us about a bug you may have identified in TODC Bootstrap.

 ---